LearnersGuild/cos/GLOSSARY.md

 A cohort is a set of learners with a shared start date and chapter.

 ## Continuous Growth
-- I am deliberately and consistently improving my craft and my skills
-- I aspire to live in my Zone of Proximal Development
-- I take on Relevant Stretchy Goals
+I am deliberately and consistently improving my craft and my skills.
+I aspire to live in my Zone of Proximal Development.
+I take on Relevant Stretchy Goals

 ## Courage
 - I am honest, even when it’s risky.